deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 She nodded weakly as he manoeuvred her gently onto it and he realised she hadn't actually spoke yet.
 "What's your name?"

 "Uh…" she frowned.
 Apparently the anaesthetic was kicking in.
-“I’m...
-Xiù.
+“I’m...Xiù.
 Xiù Chang.”

 Adam didn't allow his surprise to show.
 Of all the people he could have pulled out of a life raft, he'd found Regaari's friend?
 Besides, her breathing was *definitely* too labored for comfort.
 There was fluid on her lungs, and that needed to be gone sooner rather than later.
 Surprising coincidences could be handled later.